influxdata/docs-v2/content/influxdb/v2.4/get-started/process.md

 {{% note %}}
-Understanding data grouping and why it matters is important, but may be too much for this getting started tutorial.
+Understanding data grouping and why it matters is important, but may be too much for this "getting started" tutorial.
 For more information about how data is grouped and why it matters, see the [Flux data model](/{{< latest "flux" >}}/get-started/data-model/) documentation.
 {{% /note %}}